Cghlewis/data-mgmt-ed-research-book/_book/15-data-sharing.md

 3. Share through a lab, personal, or project website
     - While this system provides some accessibility, it is not sustainable.
 This method requires a significant commitment from your team.
 Sharing in this way requires to you publicize your site to increase visibility, as well as commit the resources to building and maintaining a secure and reliable data request pipeline.
 Furthermore, websites change and links break, reducing the long-term accessibility of your data.
 4. Informal peer-to-peer sharing
-    - This may work well for peers but doesn’t make a broader audience aware of the availability of your data and keeps the burden of data maintenance and responding to requests on you and your staff.
-Also, with no formal request system in place, this makes it difficult for the requestor to know who to contact to request data or what information is needed to retrieve the data.
+    - Here you might use a data request process similar to the internal one discussed in Section \@ref(store-long-use).
+Yet, while informal methods such as email may work fine for peers, it doesn’t make a broader audience aware of the availability of your data and keeps the burden of data maintenance and responding to requests on you and your staff.
 5. Supplemental materials attached to an article or stored on a publisher’s website
     - Here a concern is that materials will be lost if a journal changes publishers or a publisher changes its website.
 6. A “data available upon request” statement in a publication